aalsup/bce/README.md

 The cursor position could be used to determine which cmd/arg/opt is most likely what the user is looking for help with.

+2. **More consistent response/error function results**

+BCE is scattered with different error-code expectations everywhere.
+In some cases, functions return `SQLITE_xyz` error codes.
+In other cases `ERR_xyz` codes defined in `error.h`.
+Additionally, the use of error-codes is inconsistent.

-2. **Provide a mechanism to easily create new completion data**
+3. **Provide a mechanism to easily create new completion data**

 Currently, there is no easy way to populate the database for a new command.
 Need to consider some approaches for creating new records for commands, sub-commands, arguments, and options.

-3. **Use extended SQLite error codes**

-Currently, SQLite simply returns `SQLITE_ERROR` if anything goes wrong during a SQL operation.
-This could result from bad SQL, but could also result from a constraint violation.
-SQLite supports extended error numbers, which should be used to provide better messages and error handling.

 4. **Multiple completion databases**